m-wrona/angular-base/README.md

 angular-base
 ============

-Kick-off project for AngularJS with set project structure and basic modules (authentication, authorization, etc.)
+Kick-off project for AngularJS with set project structure and basic modules (authentication, authorization, etc.).
+Project contains also unit and e2e tests for the most important part of functionality.

 ## Modules